davidlamprecht/AutoRDF2GML/README.md

 ## Quick User Guide

-For a step-by-step guide on using the framework, see our [example](./example) directory.
+For a step-by-step guide on using the framework, see our [example](./example) and [example-topologyfeatures](./example/example-topologyfeatures) directories.

 ## Usage